PARENTS AND CHILDREN (18 MONTHS TO 5 YEARS) ARE INVITED TO ENJOY WINTER-THEMED, HANDS-ON LEARNING ACTIVITIES!

 The Visual Arts program for these grades is taught in the Fine Arts Building.
 The Fine Arts studio is equipped with computer lab equipment for digital photography, HD video production and 3-D printing, as well as a glass fusion lab.

-Seventh and eighth grade students participate in art class twice weekly.
-In ninth through twelfth grade, art is an elective course with an opportunity to take an Advanced Placement studio art course.
+In 7th and 8th grade, students participate in art class twice weekly.
+In 9th through 12th grade, art is an elective course with an opportunity to take an Advanced Placement studio art course.

 Upper School art students compete in the Scholastic Art Competition at the Milwaukee Art Museum.
-In addition, at Gallery Night, ULS students display and present their work for the entire community.
+At Gallery Night, ULS students display and present their work for the entire community.

 Students attend music class twice weekly.
 They explore the role of music within culture and society, as well as develop vocal skills as a mode of expression, individually and within a chorus.
 Students have the opportunity to experiment with various musical instruments such as the xylophone, bongo drums and piano.

-In seventh and eighth grade, all students participate in choir class twice weekly.
+In 7th and 8th grade, all students participate in choir class twice weekly.
 In the Upper School, participation in the concert choir is an elective course students can take to fulfill their fine arts requirement.
-Additionally, there are a select group of students who audition to be a part of chamber ensemble.
-Both men’s and women’s ensembles as well as hand bell choir are offered as extracurricular activities.
+In addition, there are a select group of students who audition to be a part of chamber ensemble.
+Both men’s and women’s ensembles, as well as hand bell choir, are offered as extracurricular activities.

 The ULS Music Program is showcased twice per year in a winter and spring concert.